Skip to content

 The current version serialized as a string

-Each version part defined by the version configuration parsing regular expression.
+Each version component defined by the version configuration parsing regular expression.
 The default configuration would have current_major, current_minor, and current_patch available.

 new_version